cds-snc/scan-files/README.md

-# Project template

-This repository provides some base files for setting up a repository at CDS.
+# Scan Files 🖨️

+_La version française sera disponible bientôt_

+This repository is for a file scanning product undertaken by the CDS SRE, Security and Support team.